-Equipment is a catch-all term for what Adventurers use to fight, defend and interact with the world, objects and items of varying uses and usefulness.
-It's important that adventurers equip themselves with equipment appropriate to their talents and carry the necessary items in order to maximize their survival chance or overcome challenges.
-Adventurers are usually granted a Starting Budget at the start of a campaign to be able to afford Equipment before the game begins proper, so players can equip their characters.
-Equipment can either be found, bought, crafted or stolen in the course of an adventure.
+Equipment is used to describe an item sub-type that are commonly worn or wielded by Adventurers.
+Equipment can either be found, bought, crafted or stolen during an adventure.
 Some equipment is subject to size rules, equipment such as weapons, outfits and worn items will not function correctly or even be capable of being used if the character is too small or large for its intended size.

 Weapons are used to inflict damage upon enemy targets and can be used in self-defence or acts of violence.
 Attacking and killing innocents is often frowned upon, but an adventurer would be foolish to go into the unknown without a way to fight off monsters and hostiles.
 Weapons come in all shapes and size and can be improved with the power of magic and science.

 Melee Weapons are easiest to use, and the amount of damage and the ability to wield heavier weapons is dependent on Strength.
 Ranged weapons typically require ammunition of some kind, and have higher complexity to use.
 Ranged weapons don't typically deal more damage with Strength, but the recoil generated by such weapons can be managed better with a high score, incurring less of an Action-Point cost per projectile fired.